Hugochon/NextJS_SimpleSetUp/README.md

 ```
 npm run dev
 ```
+(at this point, if you have the error "next is not defined", you should install the next package, using the command ```npm install next```)

 You should see a localhost address in your terminal that you can open to see your website.